-Having carefully revisited the matter since hand down and in light of the parties' submissions and the principles gleaned from the authorities as applied to the particular facts of this case I was satisfied an award of indemnity costs was appropriate here.
+Having carefully revisited the matter since hand down and in light of the parties' submissions and the principles gleaned from the authorities, as applied to the particular facts of this case, I was satisfied an award of indemnity costs was appropriate here.
 Having considered their positions, both individually and collectively, I made such an award in favour of all the defendants.
-I came to that view for a number of related reasons which considered together do take this case out of the norm and reflect, in my view, unreasonable conduct to such a high level to warrant an order for indemnity costs.
+I came to that view for a number of related reasons which, considered together, do take this case out of the norm and reflect, in my view, unreasonable conduct to such a high level to warrant an order for indemnity costs.
 I make clear that I did not do so by way of moral condemnation of the claimant, which is not a requirement for such an order to be made.
 I also made clear in light of the concerns expressed by the claimant at the hearing that the mere fact the claimant was a litigation funder made no difference to my decision.
 Litigation funding is commonplace these days and does provide an important function affording access to justice where otherwise that may not be possible.

 Rather, my reasons included, non-exhaustively, first, although I accept that indemnity costs do not necessarily follow if, with hindsight, a misguided claim has been pursued, even one resulting in a resounding loss, the claims in this case were, in my view, speculative, weak or thin such as to attract an indemnity costs order.
-In paragraph 575 of my judgment I described the claimant's overall approach which led me to rejects its characterisation of the restructure.
+In paragraph 575 of my judgment, I described the claimant's overall approach which led me to reject its characterisation of the restructure.
 That approach pervaded the claims as against each defendant, in particular the claimant's characterisation of matters depending in large part on its own interpretation, often quite strained, of a handful of incomplete documents or other complete documents not placed in proper context.

 In taking this approach it ignored altogether other important parts of the much larger record which ran firmly counter to the claimant's characterisation.
-I need not repeat these matters set out in my judgment, but when these were all put together as the suggested basis for a conspiracy said to involve all five defendants engaged in dishonest conduct, the weakness or thinness of the claim was palpable.
+I need not repeat these matters set out in my judgment but, when these were all put together as the suggested basis for a conspiracy said to involve all five defendants engaged in dishonest conduct, the weakness or thinness of the claim was palpable.
 That approach was the principal reason why such a detailed factual analysis was required in this case, not because it was so closely contested.

 Second, but closely related to the first, although I accept that unsuccessful claims of dishonesty do not automatically carry the burden of indemnity costs, that burden is warranted when the approach I have described is coupled with such serious allegations as were made in this case, including against professionals, all of whom had no choice but to come to court to defend themselves.

-So, for example, Mr Sweeney was suggested to have turned a blind eye to prejudicial restructure, but this failed to pay proper regard to the 14 months or so of financial scrutiny and demands to which Mr Sweeney had suggested THMG over that period, including the equally intense scrutiny and demands to which he subjected THMG in the context of the potential insolvency of the much smaller Irish subsidiary within the group, nor did his suggested motive for acting dishonestly make any sense.
+So, for example, Mr Sweeney was suggested to have turned a blind eye to a prejudicial restructure, but this failed to pay proper regard to the 14 months or so of financial scrutiny and demands to which Mr Sweeney had subjected THMG over that period, including the equally intense scrutiny and demands to which he subjected THMG in the context of the potential insolvency of the much smaller Irish subsidiary within the group.
+Nor did his suggested motive for acting dishonestly make any sense.
 Barclays had no need to approve the restructure, and it will only have shot itself in the foot if it had consented, in effect, to the demise and insolvency of the very company which would remain its borrower after the restructure had taken place.